andrew/ultimate-awesome/README.md

 - [awesome-t2i-eval](https://github.com/zhangjiewu/awesome-t2i-eval) - A curated list of papers and resources for text-to-image evaluation.
 - [awesome-lists-machine-learning](https://github.com/abonte/awesome-lists-machine-learning) - A curated list of awesome lists on Machine Learning.
 - [MySoftwareList](https://github.com/AzimsTech/MySoftwareList) - My top picks of software I use everyday.  | WIP 🚧.
+- [awesome-vl](https://github.com/chkworks/awesome-vl) - A collection of libraries, resources and tutorials for vvvv and VL.
 - [fucking-Awesome-Linux-Software](https://github.com/Correia-jpv/fucking-Awesome-Linux-Software) - A list of awesome applications, software, tools and other materials for Linux distros.
 With repository stars⭐ and forks🍴.
 - [AwesomeMLForDigitalMedia](https://github.com/DDreher/AwesomeMLForDigitalMedia) - A curated list of awesome machine learning resources in the context of digital media and (interactive) computer graphics.
 - [awesome-deep-learning](https://github.com/DenseAI/awesome-deep-learning) - 深度学习资料.